-On October 20, 2017, the Board of Directors approved a stock repurchase program (the "October 2017 program") that authorized the repurchase of up to \$400.0 million of common stock and which expires on October 20, 2020.
-In the first six months of 2020, the Company repurchased \$41.3 million of shares of common stock and the remaining share repurchase authorization of the October 2017 program is \$283.7 million as of June 30, 2020.
+On October 20, 2017, the Board of Directors approved a stock repurchase program (the "October 2017 program") that authorized the repurchase of up to \$400.0 million of common stock and expired on October 20, 2020.
+In the first nine months of 2020, the Company repurchased \$41.3 million of shares of common stock authorized under the October 2017 program.
+On October 23, 2020 the Board of directors approved a new stock repurchase program that authorized the repurchase of up to \$300 million of common stock and expires in October 2023.
 Subject to numerous factors, including market conditions and alternative uses of cash, we may conduct discretionary repurchases through open market or privately negotiated transactions, which may include repurchases under plans complying with Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended.